sahilatahar/Code-Sync/README.md

 ## 🔮 Features for next release

--   **Group Chatting Feature:** Introduce a collaborative group chatting within the platform, allowing users to communicate in real-time while working on code.
 -   **Admin Permission:** Implement an admin permission system to manage user access levels and control over certain platform features.
 -   **Search and Replace:** Implement a search and replace functionality for efficient code navigation.